artemisYo/turnstile/turnstile.typ

 such as ~Add~ and ~Sub~,
 this number may be treated the same as additional bit to the opcode.

+R~ is usually called the destination register,
+~r~ is the source register,
+~s~ is the additional source register and
+~a~ is the return register.
+~i~ is the immediate.

 Certain instruction formats are designed for specific instruction types.
 Type L was made for (l)oading data, i.e. any instruction which firstly pertains to the immediate argument.